vanessaaleung/data-science-notes/machine-learning/README.md

 # Assign and print predictions
 preds = lm.predict(X_train)
 ```

+- How to fit
+    - Define an error functions for any given line, choose the line that minimizes the error/loss/cost function
+    - Minimize the vertical distance between the fit and the data - residual
+    - Minimize the sum  of the squares of the residuals - OLS (Ordinary Least Square)

 ### Logistic Regression
 _Compute the probabilities that each observation belong to a class using the sigmoid function_